StroeerSE/StroeerBeaconSDK_iOS/README.md

 ```bash
 $ pod install
 ```
-When the installation has finished you must open the `*.xcworkspace` instead of the `*.xcproject` file.
+When the installation is finished you must open the `*.xcworkspace` instead of the `*.xcproject` file.

 ___